 Amazon devices have great support for Kindle books.
 They have the ability to remember your place in the book across different electronic devices.
 So you can start reading a book on Kindle e-book reader and continue reading via Kindle App on Amazon Fire or any other tablet or smartphone without losing the place where you left off.
 If you have an audio version of the same book on Kindle device, you can easily switch between reading a book and listening to the audiobook.
 So you can start reading a book on Kindle Paperwhite in bed in the evening, switch to the audiobook in the morning while you are driving to work, from the same place where you left reading.
 This is accomplished through WhisperSync for Voice feature and is supported across different digital devices.

-In conclusion, Kindle e-reader is a better device overall, but you have to buy most of your books.
+In the conclusion of the comparison Kobo vs Kindl, the Kindle e-reader is a better device overall, but you have to buy most of your books.

 Kobo Libra vs Kindle Oasis

 Kobo Libra H2O, released in September 2019, is the latest e-reader from Kobo family.
 It is very similar to Kindle Oasis, especially when comparing size, display resolution, front light, and waterproof body.

 Both e-readers come with 7-inch screens and high display resolution of 300 PPI, which is sharp enough that text of all sizes and typefaces will look crystal clear.